draios/grafana-sysdig-datasource/README.md

 > **Note:** To maintain the same aggregation mechanism and precision offered by the Sysdig API, create panels with the "Fetch single data point" flag turned on.
 This will instruct the datasource to make an aggregated data request to the API.

+### Table panels

+Starting from Grafana 7.4, and Sysdig plugin 0.11, the table panel must be created with the "Fetch as table" flag turned on.
+This flag can be used also with other Grafana panel types that requires data in a table format, like  `Bar chart` and `Bar gauge`.

+> **Note**: no migration is required for the existing panels.

 ### Filters